Primary school inspections

 Distributing the links

-You should use the existing digital channels to inform these stakeholders of the inspection, the information that is available from our website and the appropriate link to the pre-inspection questionnaire.
-When sharing the links it is important to include the date which all responses must be completed by.
-We usually refer to this as the date the survey will close.
+Headteachers should use their established methods of communication to inform stakeholders of the inspection.
+They should direct them to the information that is available from our website and provide the appropriate link to the pre-inspection questionnaire.
+When sharing these links, include the date the survey will close.

-You are best placed to know the most effective ways of communicating and engaging with your stakeholders to ensure that as many as possible have the opportunity to provide their views about your school or setting.
-We have found that some schools and settings have, in addition to sending the links digitally, opened their doors to parents so that they can use the school’s devices to complete the pre-inspection questionnaires.
-For example, some schools invited parents to use the library and ICT suite facilities and another invited parents to complete the pre-inspection questionnaire during the Parents’ Evening.
+Headteachers are best placed to know the most effective ways of communicating and engaging with their stakeholders to ensure that as many as possible can provide their views about the school or nursery class.
+We have found that some schools and nursery classes have, in addition to sending the links digitally, opened their doors to parents so that they can use the school’s devices to complete the pre-inspection questionnaires.
+For example, some schools invited parents to use the library and ICT suite facilities and another invited parents to complete the pre-inspection questionnaire during a parents’ evening.

-We recognise that settings and schools will want to encourage as many of their stakeholders as possible to complete the pre-inspection questionnaire.
-To aid with this, the IA can provide you with a regular update on responses rates.
-Where, for example, the response rates are lower for a particular stakeholder group you could send another communication which reminds and encourages more responses.
+We recognise that schools and nursery classes will want to encourage as many of their stakeholders as possible to complete the pre-inspection questionnaire.
+To aid with this, the Inspection Administrator can provide headteachers with a regular update on responses rates.
+Where, for example, the response rates are lower for a particular stakeholder group headteachers can then send another communication which reminds and encourages more responses.

 What will we do with the information we gather?

-We will use an online survey tool, provided by Formic, which holds the pre-inspection questionnaires and responses.
+We will use an online survey tool which holds the pre-inspection questionnaires and responses.

 - Education Scotland is subject to the Freedom of Information (Scotland) Act 2002.
 Further information is available on our website.